chirag200666/node-gcm-iid/README.md

 [![npm](https://badge.fury.io/js/node-gcm.svg)](https://www.npmjs.com/package/node-gcm-iid)

 This repo was created for publishing and maintaing the instance ID features of GCM(topic refers to a gcm topic):
-* Add single user to a topic
+* Add single user to a topic.
-* Add multiple users to a topic
+* Add multiple users to a topic.
-* Remove user(s) from a topic
+* Remove user(s) from a topic.
-* Info of a user : app name,connection type, last connect date etc
+* Info of a user. (app name,connection type, last connect date etc)
-* List of topics subscribed by the user
+* List of topics subscribed by the user.

 I have pushed the additional code to the node-gcm branch so untill they are merged I will be using this repo to deploy code and maitain the npm package.